-1. The Planning Board may consider locations that are not central to the overall AAN if such location provides enhanced access to shared community spaces or is sited in a manner that is more accessible to various modes of transportation.

-Pedestrian and bike accommodations shall be provided at an Indoor Community Facility, including the use of trail and sidewalk connections, bike paths, accessible overlooks, and bike racks for storage.

-Indoor Community Facilities shall be designed to be accessible by public transit operations, including but not limited to Council on Aging vans, school buses and potential future bus transit service.
-Acceptable infrastructure includes but is not limited to dedicated parking areas or curb bump-outs, bus shelters and/or signage indicating a pick up and drop off location.
+- The Planning Board may consider locations that are not central to the overall AAN if such location provides enhanced access to shared community spaces or is sited in a manner that is more accessible to various modes of transportation. - 2.
+Pedestrian and bike accommodations shall be provided at an Indoor Community Facility, including the use of trail and sidewalk connections, bike paths, accessible overlooks, and bike racks for storage. - 3.
+Indoor Community Facilities shall be designed to be accessible by public transit operations, including but not limited to Council on Aging vans, school buses, potential future bus transit service and ride sharing services.
+Acceptable infrastructure includes but is not limited to dedicated parking areas or curb bump-outs, bus shelters and/or signage indicating a pickup and drop-off location.